greenpau/caddy-auth-saml/README.md

           }
 ```

-* `links`: If `auto_redirect_url` is not set upon successful
+* `private_links`: If `auto_redirect_url` is not set upon successful
   authentication, the plugin displays a portal page.
-  The portal page will have the links specified via this
+The portal page
+  will have the links specified via this parameter.
-  parameter.

 ```
   "ui": {
-    "portal_links": [
+    "private_links": [
       {
         "title": "Prometheus",
         "link": "/prometheus"